 Every British pub has its own unique character, and with some retaining much of their original mediaeval structure, with low ceilings, thatched roofs, and quirky olde worlde decor it’s often easy to feel as though you’ve stepped back in time – though the cuisine on offer is sure to be a great improvement on the fare that was served up in the distant past.

-Curious names might once have reflected their origins, but some have obscure names that defy logic, with one of the most curious being The Frog and Rhubarb in the English village of Slip End.
-The mind boggles as to the connection between a frog and a stick of rhubarb!
+Many British pubs have curious names that might once have reflected some facet of their origins, but some have obscure names that defy any logical explanation, with one of the most curious names begin that of The Frog and Rhubarb in the English village of Slip End.

-To view a list of the British pubs, in England and Wales, that are featured in this photo gallery
+To view a list of the British pubs that are featured in this photo gallery

 CLICK ON A PHOTO TO SEE A LARGER VIEW AND FOR INFORMATION ABOUT THE IMAGE.
 BUY A PHOTO